Charles Martin and Francis Prickett

 in Twywell.

-EVIDENCE AGAINST THE
+AGAINST THE LINK:

-This baptism makes Charles 1 year older than evidence from the 1851
+This baptism makes Charles 1 year older than

-Census in London, from the shipping records, and from his death
+records, and from his death certificate.

 His mother on his death certificate was listed as Hannah Pricket,